 If the matter has not been resolved at Stage 2, the Headteachers will arrange further investigation.
-Following the investigation they will give a written response within 14 working days.
+Following the investigation, they will give a written response within 14 working days of being notified that the complainant feels that the matter was not satisfactorily resolved at Stage 2.
 If you are dissatisfied with the result at stage 3, you should let the school know within 10 working days of getting the response, again giving your reasons why.